sanchit339/WebCrawler/README.md

       all the above links are forwarded to the same website ie the first website that is done through the { Noramlization of URL }

+next is the " jsdom " dependancy for the get urls form the html